mehulagg/gitlab/doc/user/application_security/index.md

     stage: security-scan
   ```

-## Terminology

-Vulnerabilities (or standalone vulnerability objects) exist in the default branch.

-Findings are all potential vulnerability items scanners identify in MRs/feature branches.
-Only after merging to default does a finding become a vulnerability (object).

 ## Addressing findings

 When triaging  or interacting with findings they start out as “detected” - you can change the status to; dismiss, confirm, or resolve.
 You can also create issues from the findings.
 In some cases you can also [apply an automatic remediation for a vulnerability](#apply-an-automatic-remediation-for-a-vulnerability)